OctopusDeploy/docs/docs/deploying-applications/deploy-java-applications.md

 ### WILDFLY-HTTPS-ERROR-0036
 Failed to save legacy web subsystem https connector as a batch operation.

+### WILDFLY-HTTPS-ERROR-0037
+A supplied profile did not exist in the domain.

 ### WILDFLY-ERROR-0001
 There was an error entering batch mode.